pveglia/newsboard/README.md

 * use jquery for vote ajax action
 * make a latest list
 * put form in the first page and redirect to the first page
+* forbid multiple votes (via authentication and session)
+* Refactoring (move methods in the right place MVC)